gurkult/reagurk/CONTRIBUTING.md

 To install all the required dependencies, run `npm install`.
 Then, you can run `npm run start` to start the React development server on http://localhost:3000.

-Make sure to run `npm run build` before you commit to make sure the deployment will be up to date.

 ### Committing

 You should commit as often as is reasonable to make changes readable and logical.
 Pushing is not necessary on every commit.
 For small changes in a larger pool of changes, it is acceptable to write brief commit messages such as `change h1 to h3 in footer`, however it is important to have a good commit message for your pull request.
 Major changes should have full commit messages.